In 2019, only 3% of eCommerce website visits converted into purchases.

-- Put them into perspective by looking at some eCommerce growth figures
+- Put the challenges into perspective by looking at some eCommerce growth figures

 - Take a separate look at some of the emerging challenges in eCommerce advertising

-- Look into some trends and opportunities for eCommerce industry in 2020
+- Look into some trends and opportunities for the eCommerce industry in 2021

-Putting eCommerce Challenges Into Perspective: The Global Growth Of eCommerce In Numbers
+Putting eCommerce Issues Into Perspective: Global Growth By The Numbers

-To provide more context for eCommerce issues and challenges, let us look into the performance of e-stores and the state of the global market:
+To provide more context for eCommerce issues and challenges, let’s look at the numbers regarding the performance of e-stores and the state of the global market:

-- 96% of Americans have made an online purchase.
-(Source: BigCommerce)
+- 96% of Americans have made an online purchase

-- 40% of US males aged 18-34 say they would buy everything online if they could.
-(Source: DDB Worldwide)
+- 40% of US males aged 18-34 say they would buy everything online if they could

-- eCommerce retail sales are growing at a yearly rate of 19%.
-(Source: Statista)
+- eCommerce retail sales are growing at a yearly rate of 19%

-As the market continues to grow, so do the challenges for businesses trying to set up an online store, or attract and retain customers.
+As the market continues to grow, so do the challenges for businesses trying to set up an online store and attract and retain customers.

-From the absence of online identity verification to problems of creating a multichannel customer experience, these will be the biggest challenges eStore owners will face in 2020.
+From the absence of online identity verification to the challenges of creating a multichannel customer experience, these are some of the biggest problems online store owners might be facing in 2021:

 When a visitor registers on an eCommerce website, the information they enter may not be genuine – therefore you cannot know if they are genuinely interested in purchasing.

-For instance, cash-on-delivery purchases made with a fake phone number and address can make massive losses in revenue.
+For example, cash-on-delivery purchases made with a fake phone number and address can result in massive losses in revenue.

-That’s why it is important to perform online identity verification of each prospective customer.
+That’s why it’s important to perform online identity verification for each prospective customer.

-- Use software solutions that identify fraudulent attempts by using multi-layered authentication.
+- Use software solutions.
+These solutions should identify fraudulent attempts by using multi-layered authentication.
 These programs have features such as SSN verification, identity checks and instant authentication, making it possible for your eCommerce business to stay ahead of fraudsters.

 Cyberattacks can compromise the security of your eCommerce website by infecting it with viruses and, what’s even worse, they may compromise the security of your registered customers’ data.

-Hackers can potentially gain access to this confidential data, including your users’ credit card details.
+Hackers can potentially gain access to this confidential data, including credit card details.

-This scenario is one of the greatest challenges to overcome in eCommerce business – and is certainly one of the biggest nightmares of every eCommerce owner.
+This scenario is one of the greatest issues to overcome in the eCommerce business and it is certainly one of the biggest nightmares of every eCommerce owner.

-One of the biggest challenges eCommerce businesses are facing – no matter their size – is shopping cart abandonment.
+One of the biggest problems eCommerce businesses are facing – no matter their size – is shopping cart abandonment.

 So, how do you cut down on cart abandonment?

-- Nurture your customers via live chat: Having a support client that will proactively reach out to and engage with a buying customer during key stages of their buyer journey can prevent them from leaving without purchasing.
+- Nurture your customers via live chat.
+Having a support agent that will proactively reach out to and engage with a buying customer during key stages of their buyer journey can prevent them from leaving without purchasing.

 Customer loyalty is a very fickle thing, even with the best-designed eCommerce websites with a huge assortment of products and smooth functionalities.

-Without customer loyalty, any business may struggle as acquiring a new customer is 5 times more costly than retaining an existing one.
+Without customer loyalty, any business may struggle as acquiring a new customer is five times more costly than retaining an existing one.

 Customer loyalty is a matter of brand integrity and mutual trust between a seller and a customer.

-Since there is no face-to-face interaction like in a retail store, with eCommerce stores the development of trust and loyalty takes more time and effort.
+Since there is no face-to-face interaction like in a retail store, the development of trust and loyalty takes more time and effort in eCommerce.

-- Use loyalty programs: Multi-tiered schemes that reward returning customers with points, discounts and coupons is a great customer service that fosters their loyalty and keeps them coming back.
+- Use loyalty programs.
+Multi-tiered schemes that reward returning customers with points, discounts and coupons is a great customer service tool that fosters their loyalty and keeps them coming back.

-- Create blog articles: Content marketing such as informative blog posts relevant to your audience build trust and boost your credibility.
+- Publish blog articles.
+Content marketing such as informative blog posts relevant to your audience builds trust and boosts your credibility.

-Over 60% of online shoppers look at the shop’s return policy before making a purchase.
+Over 60% of online shoppers look at a shop’s return policy before making a purchase.

 Furthermore, 89% of online shoppers have made a return at one point during their shopping experience.

-This presents a challenge for online retailers: how to give your customers peace of mind knowing they can return products they aren’t satisfied with, while not potentially damaging their business through losses in shipment and reputation.
+This presents a challenge for online retailers: how can you give your customers peace of mind knowing they can return products they aren’t satisfied with, without potentially damaging the business through losses in shipment and reputation?

-- Be transparent about your return and refund policies: Make sure customers can find detailed info on this very easily in your Terms & Conditions and FAQs pages and also make sure it is very understandable and in no way ambiguous.
+- Be transparent about your return and refund policies.
+Make sure customers can find detailed info on this very easily in your Terms & Conditions and FAQs pages and make sure the policies are clear.

-- Avoid imperative phrases in your policy wording: “You are required” and “you must” just sound plain harsh and will intimidate customers.
+- Avoid imperative phrases in your policy wording.
+Phrases like “you are required” and “you must” can sound harsh and may intimidate customers.
 Try to soften your language in return policies.

-- Returns and refunds are a part of great customer service: Remember what we said about customer service earlier – that it is a reflection of your brand and a gateway to customer loyalty.
+- Remember that returns and refunds are a part of great customer service.
+Keep in mind that customer service is a reflection of your brand and a gateway to customer loyalty.

 Manufacturers and retailers that online stores buy products from in bulk eventually begin selling their goods directly to customers.

-You can’t prevent manufacturers from selling directly to customers – so, what is to be done to minimize the problems?
+You can’t prevent manufacturers from selling directly to customers – so, how can you minimize the problem?

-- Prioritize partnering with manufacturers less likely to sell products directly: The surest way for your retail partner to not become your competitor is teaming up with smaller brands or brands focused on producing and delivering goods to shops rather than selling them directly.
+- Prioritize partnering with manufacturers less likely to sell products directly.
+The surest way for your retail partner to not become your competitor is to team up with smaller brands or brands focused on producing and delivering goods to shops rather than selling them directly.

-Knowing that multi-channel shoppers spend 3 times more than single-channel shoppers is a strong incentive to overcome this eCommerce challenge.
+Knowing that multi-channel shoppers spend three times more than single-channel shoppers is a strong incentive to overcome this eCommerce challenge.

-- Be consistent and keep track of context: By keeping track of customer interactions and conversations, you should be able to direct conversations based on their conversation history and reply to them contextually.
+- Be consistent and keep track.
+By keeping track of customer interactions and conversations, you should be able to direct conversations based on their conversation history and reply to them contextually.

-Two eCommerce Issues And Challenges In Advertising To Look Out For
+2 Advertising Challenges of eCommerce To Look Out For

 Digital marketing is of special importance to online retailers and this fast-changing field presents its own set of eCommerce issues and challenges.

-Digital Marketing Is Still More Affordable Than Traditional – But It Is Getting More Expensive
+Challenge #1: Digital Marketing Is Getting More Expensive

 Digital marketing has long been a more affordable form of advertising, compared to traditional marketing.

-- Be very thorough in tracking your marketing analytics and following how efficient your digital marketing campaigns are.
+- Be very thorough in tracking your marketing analytics and follow how efficient your digital marketing campaigns are.